python-pillow/Pillow/docs/handbook/image-file-formats.rst

 When the file is opened, only the first image is read.
 You can use :py:meth:`~PIL.Image.Image.seek` or :py:mod:`~PIL.ImageSequence` to read other images.

+FITS
+^^^^

+Pillow identifies and reads FITS files, commonly used for astronomy.

 FLI, FLC
 ^^^^^^^^